 - Also Known as: corn dough or masa flour

 What Is Masa Harina?

-In short, masa harina is a pre-made corn dough that gets dehydrated and bagged for easy home use.
-It's made by taking dried flint corn kernels (it's harder and you can't just eat it like corn on the cob) and soaking them in calcium hydroxide (also known as slaked lime) or another alkali, a process known as nixtamalization.
-Nixtamalization has been documented back to 1500 B.C., and it's safe to say corn has been treated this way for at least as long.
-The process frees up the vitamin B3 for use in the corn and prepares the corn for becoming the optimal dough for tortillas.
+Masa harina is a pre-made corn dough that is sold dehydrated and bagged for easy home use.
+It's made by taking dried flint corn kernels (which are harder than corn on the cob) and soaking them in calcium hydroxide (also known as slaked lime) or another alkali.
+This process is known as nixtamalization, which has been documented back to 1500 B.C.
+The process frees up the vitamin B3 for use and prepares the corn for becoming the optimal dough for tortillas.

-After nixtamalization, the food goes through a find-grade grinder to further refine, and this is when it becomes corn dough.
-Once the corn dough dehydrates it becomes masa harina, or masa dough.
-It's more like a flour than cornmeal, and proves much finer in texture.
-It's because of these steps that when you add water to the masa harina it instantly becomes pliable and ready to work with.
-It sticks well and will stay in shape, which you can then steam, fry or bake.
+After nixtamalization, the food goes through a find-grade grinder to further refine it, which is when it becomes corn dough.
+Once the corn dough dehydrates, it becomes masa harina, or masa dough.
+It's more like flour than cornmeal, and is much finer in texture.
+It's because of these steps that when you add water to the masa harina, it instantly becomes pliable and ready to work with.
+It holds its shape, making it easy to use the dough to steam, fry, or bake.

 Masa Harina vs. Cornmeal

 Masa harina is not the same as cornmeal.
 The former is made with nixtamalized corn, which breaks down the fibers so it can rehydrate with ease.
 Cornmeal, on the other hand, hasn't been treated and is simply finely ground kernels.
 While it tastes good, you can't mold it like you can masa harina, and it doesn't work well in making tortillas on its own.
 You can use cornmeal in lieu of masa harina, but to do so you have to blend it with flour.